Estrogen and Progestin (Transdermal Patch Contraceptives)pronounced as (ess' troe jen) (proe jes tin)

 What special precautions should I follow?

-Before using ethinyl estradiol and norelgestromin contraceptive patch,
+Before using an estrogen and progestin contraceptive patch,

-- tell your doctor and pharmacist if you are allergic to estrogens, progestins, or any other medications.
+- tell your doctor and pharmacist if you are allergic to estrogens, progestins, any other medications, or any of the ingredients in estrogen and progestin contraceptive patches.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you are using any other type of hormonal birth control, such as pills, rings, injections, or implants.
 Your doctor will tell you how and when you should stop using the other type of birth control and start using the contraceptive patch.
 Do not use any other type of hormonal birth control while you are using the contraceptive patch.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements you are taking.
-Be sure to mention any of the following: acetaminophen (APAP, Tylenol); antibiotics such as ampicillin; anticoagulants ('blood thinners') such as warfarin (Coumadin); antifungals such as itraconazole (Sporanox) and ketoconazole (Nizoral); ascorbic acid (vitamin C); atorvastatin (Lipitor); clofibrate ; cyclosporine (Neoral, Sandimmune); griseofulvin (Fulvicin, Grifulvin, Grisactin); HIV protease inhibitors such as indinavir (Crixivan) and ritonavir (Norvir); medications for seizures such as carbamazepine (Tegretol), felbamate (Felbatol), phenobarbital (Luminal, Solfoton), oxcarbazepine (Trileptal), phenytoin (Dilantin), and topiramate (Topamax); morphine (Kadian, MS Contin, MSIR, others); oral steroids such as dexamethasone (Decadron, Dexone), methylprednisolone (Medrol), prednisone (Deltasone), and prednisolone (Prelone); rifampin (Rifadin, Rimactane); temazepam (Restoril); theophylline (Theobid, Theo-Dur); and thyroid medication such as levothyroxine (Levothroid, Levoxyl, Synthroid).
+Be sure to mention any of the following: acetaminophen (APAP, Tylenol); anticoagulants ('blood thinners') such as warfarin (Coumadin); antifungals such as fluconazole (Diflucan), itraconazole (Onmel, Sporanox, Tolsura), ketoconazole, and voriconazole (Vfend); aprepitant (Emend); ascorbic acid (vitamin C); atorvastatin (Lipitor, in Caduet); barbiturates such as phenobarbital; boceprevir (no longer available in U.S.); bosentan (Tracleer); clofibrate (no longer available in the US); colesevelam (Welchol); cyclosporine (Gengraf, Neoral, Sandimmune); griseofulvin (Gris-PEG); medications for HIV such as atazanavir (Reyataz, in Evotaz), darunavir (Prevista, in Symtuza, in Prezcobix), etravirine (Intelence), fosamprenavir (Lexiva), indinavir (Crixivan), lopinavir (in Kaletra), nelfinavir (Viracept), nevirapine (Viramune), ritonavir (Norvir, in Kaletra, in Viekira Pak) and tipranavir (Aptivus); medications for seizures such as carbamazepine (Carbatrol, Equetro, Tegretol, others), felbamate (Felbatol), lamotrigine (Lamictal), oxcarbazepine (Oxtellar XR, Trileptal), phenytoin (Dilantin, Phenytek), rufinamide (Banzel), and topiramate (Qudexy, Topamax, Trokendi, in Qysmia); morphine (Kadian, MS Contin); oral steroids such as dexamethasone (Hemady), methylprednisolone (Medrol), prednisone (Rayos), and prednisolone (Orapred ODT, Prelone); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); rosuvastatin (Ezallor Sprinkle, Crestor); tizanidine (Zanaflex); telaprevir (no longer available in U.S.); temazepam (Restoril); theophylline (Theo-24, Theochron); and thyroid medications such as levothyroxine (Levo-T, Levoxyl, Synthroid, Tirosint, others).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+Many other medications may also interact with estrogen and progestin contraceptive patches, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor what herbal products you are taking, especially products containing St. John's wort.

-- tell your doctor if you have recently given birth or had a miscarriage or abortion and if you weigh 198 lbs or more.
-Also tell your doctor if anyone in your family has ever had breast cancer and if you have or have ever had breast lumps, fibrocystic disease of the breast (condition in which lumps or masses that are not cancer form in the breasts) or an abnormal mammogram (x-ray of the breasts).
-Also tell your doctor if you have or have ever had high blood cholesterol and fats; diabetes; asthma; migraines or other types of headaches; depression; seizures; scanty or irregular menstrual periods; or liver, heart, gallbladder, or kidney disease.
+- tell your doctor if you have recently given birth or had a miscarriage or abortion, if you weigh 198 lbs or more, and if you swim regularly or for long periods of time (30 minutes or more).
+Also tell your doctor if anyone in your family has ever had breast cancer and if you have or have ever had breast lumps, fibrocystic disease of the breast (condition in which lumps or masses that are not cancer form in the breasts), or an abnormal mammogram (x-ray of the breasts).
+Also tell your doctor if you or anyone in your family have or have ever had high blood cholesterol and fats; diabetes; asthma; migraines or other types of headaches; depression; seizures; scanty or irregular menstrual periods; angioedema (a condition that causes difficulty swallowing or breathing and painful swelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legs); or liver, heart, gallbladder, or kidney disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using ethinyl estradiol and norelgestromin contraceptive patch, call your doctor immediately.
+If you become pregnant while using estrogen and progestin contraceptive patches, call your doctor immediately.
 You should suspect that you are pregnant and call your doctor if you have used the contraceptive patch correctly and you have missed two periods in a row, or if you have not used the contraceptive patch correctly and you have missed one period.

 - tell your doctor if you wear contact lenses.
-If you notice changes in your vision or ability to wear your lenses while using ethinyl estradiol and norelgestromin contraceptive patch, see an eye doctor.
+If you notice changes in your vision or ability to wear your lenses while using an estrogen and progestincontraceptive patch, see an eye doctor.

 - you should know that when you use the contraceptive patch, the average amount of estrogen in your blood will be higher than it would be if you used an oral contraceptive (birth control pill), and this may increase the risk of serious side effects such as blood clots in the legs or lungs.
-Three studies were done to learn more about this risk.
-Two studies found that women who used contraceptive patches were more likely to develop blood clots than women who used oral contraceptives.
-The other study found that women who used contraceptive patches were no more likely to develop blood clots than women who used oral contraceptives.
 Talk to your doctor about the risks of using the contraceptive patch.

 What special dietary instructions should I follow?